spember/event-driven-arch-club/README.md

 ### Basic workflow:

 1. make changes in your java app
-2. test using `./gradlew clean test`
+2. test using `./gradlew clean test` in `terminal window 2`
-3. package via `./gradlew build` - jars should appear in `./build/libs`
+3. package via `./gradlew build` in `terminal window 2` - jars should appear in `./build/libs`
-4. (in minikube terminal window) - build docker file
+4. build the docker images
 5. rolling restart the deployment

 ---